rahulrdesai/WSL2-WindowsSubsystemLinux/WSL  Linux Distro.md

       a.
 Ubuntu
       b.
 Debian
       c.
 Suse
-Other distributions like Suse are not paid.
+Other distributions like Suse are not free.
 Ensure that the distro you are downloading is published by the official Publisher.
 1.Select a distribution and click on get to begin the download and install.
 1. Once downloaded you can open it by clicking on the Start menu and searching for the distro name.